QuantEcon/lecture-python-intro/lectures/pv.md

   * a **bubble component** $\delta^{T+1-t} p_{T+1}^*$

-The fundamental component is pinned down by the discount rate $\delta$ and the "fundaments" of the asset (in this case, the dividends).
+The fundamental component is pinned down by the discount factor $\delta$ and the "fundaments" of the asset (in this case, the dividends).

 The bubble component is the part of the price that is not pinned down by